create DomQuery from HTML string

 Environment::setupFunctions()

-Creates the global functions test(), testException(), setUp() and tearDown() into which you can split tests.
+Creates the global functions test(), testException(), setUp(), and tearDown(), into which you can structure your tests.

 test('test description', function () {